 At any age, conditions that predispose to vaginal or vulvar infection include

 Noninfectious vulvitis accounts for up to 30% of vulvovaginitis cases.
 It may result from hypersensitivity or irritant reactions to hygiene sprays or perfumes, menstrual pads, laundry soaps, bleaches, fabric softeners, fabric dyes, synthetic fibers, bathwater additives, toilet tissue, or, occasionally, spermicides, vaginal lubricants or creams, latex condoms, vaginal contraceptive rings, or diaphragms.

 Vaginitis causes vaginal discharge, which must be distinguished from normal discharge.
-Normal discharge is common when estrogen levels are high—eg, during the first 2 wk of life because maternal estrogen is transferred before birth (slight bleeding often occurs when estrogen levels abruptly decrease) and during the few months before menarche, when estrogen production increases.
+In children, normal discharge is common when estrogen levels are high—eg, during the first 2 weeks of life because maternal estrogen is transferred before birth (slight bleeding often occurs when estrogen levels abruptly decrease) and during the few months before menarche, when estrogen production increases.